sinedied/articles/articles/azure/langchainjs-mcp-agent/announcement.md

 ### LangChain.js v1 agent features

 The recent release of LangChain.js v1 is a huge milestone for the JavaScript AI community!
 It marks a significant shift from experimental tools to a production-ready framework.
 The new version doubles down on what’s needed to build robust AI applications, with a strong focus on **agents**.
 This includes first-class support for streaming not just the final output, but also intermediate steps like tool calls and agent reasoning.
-This makes building transparent and interactive agent experiences—like the one in this sample—much more straightforward.
+This makes building transparent and interactive agent experiences (like the one in this sample) much more straightforward.

 ## Quickstart